-Candidates have to torture themselves through endless procedures, even though the job advertised internally has long been taken.
-And they are sitting face to face with petrified smile, claiming that "everyone has the same chances with us" and not sticking with the reasons why you are in the same place application no progress.
+Candidates have to struggle through endless procedures, even though the advertised position has long been taken internally.
+And they sit petrified, smiling faces that claim that "everyone has the same opportunities with us" and do not come up with the reasons why you are in the application no progress.
 Although that would be a help ...

 An extraordinary dispute before the regional court of Stuttgart caused 2010 to look into German personnel departments: one applicant had not been invited to the interview and had subsequently sued a window builder for discrimination.

-The reason: The woman from East Germany had received with the cancellation of the employer their application folder with the post.
-The words "OSSI" were written in bold letters on the documents - next to them was a thick minus sign.
+The reason: The woman from East Germany had received her application folder back in the mail with the cancellation of the employer.
+The word “OSSI” was written in bold on the documents - next to it was a big minus sign.

 The General Equal Treatment Act - naked idiocy?